mlflow/mlflow-export-import/README_bulk.md

                                 source user field is ignored since it is automatically picked up from your Databricks
                                 access token.
-There is no MLflow API endpoint to explicity set the user field for any objects such as Run or Experiment.
+There is no MLflow API endpoint to explicity set the user_id for Run and Registered Model.
   --verbose BOOLEAN             Verbose.  [default: False] --import-source-tags BOOLEAN  Import source information for registered model
-                                and its versions ad tags in destination object.  [default: False] --use-threads BOOLEAN         Process export/import in parallel using threads.  [default: False]
+                                and its versions ad tags in destination object.  [default: False] --use-threads BOOLEAN         Process in parallel using threads.
+                                Experimental: needs improved logging.
+                                [default: False]
 ```

 #### Examples